What to expect at a Judicial Pre-trial Meeting

 What is the Role of the Judge?

-A judge will assist in resolving the matters in a way all parties can agree with and make any recommendations.
-A judge will:
+Not only a judge will assist in resolving the matters in a way all parties can agree with and make any recommendations.
+A judge will also:

 What happens after a Judicial Pre-Trial?